 Construction began June 14, 1966, and the building was dedicated October 8, 1967.
 The architectural firm of Brown, Brown & Grider designed the building and Albert J. Mittet was the general contractor.
 This is the first building in Astoria to be built expressly for use as a public library.
 It was designed by an architectural firm which included Ebba Wicks Brown, who was one of the first women architects licensed in Oregon and who was the daughter of architect John E. Wicks.
-The building is classified as "non-compatible" in the Downtown National Register Historic District.
+The building is classified as "non-compatible" in the Downtown National vest that contain plants and trees; raised same exterior aggregate stone material as edge on the west and south edges of the alk.
+There is a flag pole in the northwest

+Register Historic District.
 The raised landscaped beds on north and west and the beds with trees on the south elevations are identified as "Noteworthy Landscape Features" on the inventory sheet.